CZ-NIC/knot/doc/configuration.rst

 Access control list (ACL)
 =========================

-Some types of incoming DNS requests must be authorized before they can be processed by the server.
-A zone can have configured :ref:`zone_acl` which is a sequence of :ref:`rules <ACL section>` describing what requests are authorized.
+Normal DNS queries are always allowed.
+All other DNS requests must be authorized before they can be processed by the server.
+A zone can have configured :ref:`ACL <ACL section>` which is a sequence of rules describing what requests are authorized.
+An :ref:`automatic ACL <server_automatic-acl>` feature can be used to simplify ACL management.
-By default if :ref:`automatic ACL <server_automatic-acl>` is not enabled, all requests, which require authorization, are denied.

 Every ACL rule can allow or deny one or more request types based on the source IP address, network subnet, or address range and/or if the request is